Alyssa Bonheur, LSW

 Jessica started her career as a social worker in New York serving children in the foster care system with a history of complex trauma.
 In 2013, she transitioned to Hudson S.P.E.A.K.S.
 Against Sexual Violence, formerly known as the Hudson County Rape Crisis Center, where she dedicated four years to providing case management, counseling, and advocacy services to individuals who experienced various forms of gender-based violence.
 In addition, Jessica was a member of the Sexual Assault Response Team (SART).

-Prior to founding Sanar, Ms. Pannepacker worked as School Director with Education First, a world leader in international education based out of Miami Beach, Florida.
+Prior to founding Sanar, Ms. Pannepacker Osorio served as the School Director with Education First, a world leader in international education based out of Miami Beach, Florida.
 During her time at Education First, she directed all operations of the Miami Beach school and helped thousands of international students fully integrate language learning and cultural immersion.
-Moreover, Ms. Pannepacker has worked in Argentina and Peru developing partnerships and coordinating volunteer programs for marginalized communities to help vulnerable children and families thrive.
-Ms. Pannepacker holds a BA from Rutgers University and speaks Spanish and French fluently.
+Moreover, Ms. Pannepacker Osorio has worked in Argentina and Peru developing partnerships and coordinating volunteer programs for marginalized communities to help vulnerable children and families thrive.
+Ms. Pannepacker Osorio holds a BA from Rutgers University in French Cultural Studies and speaks Spanish and French fluently.